 When a legalisation survey is being prepared to remove land out of an existing primary parcel, all of the parcel must be extinguished and new parcels created, including what has traditionally been called the balance parcel. (r 39)

 Where the land is registered under the Land Transfer Act 2017, LINZ will automatically issue to the registered owners a new Record of Title for the land that remains in their ownership on registration of the legalisation action (usually the Gazette notice).
-For example, in the figure below Section 1 is to be acquired for road from Lot 8, while Section 2 defines the remainder of the land in Lot 8.
-On registration of the Gazette Notice acquiring Section 1 for road, the Record of Title for Lot 8 will be cancelled and a new title issued for Section 2.
+For example, in the figure below Section 1 is to be acquired for road from Lot 8, Section 2 is to be acquired as a severance and disposed of to the adjoining owner, while Section 3 defines the remainder of the land in Lot 8.
+On registration of the Gazette Notice acquiring Sections 1 and 2, the Record of Title for Lot 8 will be cancelled and a new title issued for Section 3.

 If the remaining land from a single existing parcel has been shown on the Legalisation CSD as two or more separate sections, separate titles cannot be issued as this would breach section 226 of the RMA, given the survey office (SO) plan does not have section 223 RMA approval.
 Section 11(1)(b) of the RMA prevents further division of the land without subdivision consent.